VA7ODR/RESTCore/docs/OPENAPI_CODEGEN_PLAN.md

   - It generates headers: include/RESTCore_<ApiName>/json_backend.hpp, Client.hpp, and Server.hpp.
   - The generator itself has no dependency on nlohmann/json; the generated code references it by include and expects the consumer project to provide it.

-Status (2025-10-10)
+Update (2025-10-10, later)
-- PR1 completed: Canonical model skeleton in place, loader supports JSON and a minimal subset of YAML (sufficient for fixtures/tests), and an in-document $ref resolver inlines `#/components/schemas/*`.
+- PR1 complete: Canonical model skeleton + loader (JSON + minimal YAML) + in-doc $ref resolver.
+Basic tests cover JSON and YAML inputs.
-- Tests updated: `tests/openapi_codegen_test.sh` now exercises both JSON (petstore.json) and YAML (tests/data/tiny.yaml) inputs and validates generated namespaces and markers.
+- PR2 (partial) in place: Generator now emits include/RESTCore_`ApiName`/models.hpp as a minimal stub.
+This is a placeholder for schema-driven types and to_json/from_json to be implemented next.
+Tests updated to assert models.hpp presence.
-- Scope guardrails remain: external `$ref` (file/URL), complex YAML features (anchors, inline maps), and advanced schema composition (oneOf/anyOf/allOf) are out-of-scope for MVP and deferred to later phases.
+- Scope guardrails remain: Only in-document $ref supported; external refs and complex YAML constructs (anchors, inline maps, block scalars) are out of scope for now.